-- photocopy of a valid Métis Nation of Alberta (MNA) membership card (which can be obtained by applying to the MNA) or a valid Métis membership card in any of the following governing members of the Métis National Council: Métis Nation of Ontario, Manitoba Métis Federation, Métis Nation – Saskatchewan, Métis Nation British Columbia; or
+- photocopy of a valid Métis Nation of Alberta (MNA) citizenship card (which can be obtained by applying to the MNA) or a valid Métis citizenship card in any of the following governing members of the Métis National Council: Métis Nation of Ontario, Manitoba Métis Federation, Métis Nation – Saskatchewan, Métis Nation British Columbia; or

-- photocopy of parent’s, grandparent’s or sibling’s valid membership card in any of the above named Métis organizations (along with proof of this kinship connection); or
+- photocopy of parent’s, grandparent’s or sibling’s valid citizenship card in any of the above named Métis organizations (along with proof of this kinship connection); or

 - other valid proof of Métis genealogy linking to the Métis Homeland (as validated by either MNA/RLI);

 - Submit a letter outlining how receiving a Métis Scholar Award will assist them in achieving their educational goals